camlspotter/ocamloscope/README.md

 * ocsigenserver.2.5
 * eliom.4.1.0

-These packages should be available from OPAM.
+These packages should be available soon in the OPAM repository.
 Windows is not supported.

 OPAM package for OCamlOScope is not yet available... since it requires the following mending of external softwares.